Leptonic CP asymmetry and Light flavored scalar: Lagrangian and two-body decay

 With general complex phases of neutrino Yukawa couplings, $\tilde{\epsilon}^{(LH)}_i$ are not necessarily vanishing simultaneously.
-In the following analysis, we simply assume that the CI parameters are real or pure imaginary to examine the CP asymmetry effect of the flavorful scalar $\chi$.
+In the following analysis, we simply assume that the CI parameters and the Dirac phase are real or pure imaginary to examine whether the asymmetry can be generated by the effect of the flavorful scalar $\chi$, even when the usual CP phases of neutrino Yukawa couplings are absent.
+Such structure may indeed be achieved by high-energy theoretical assumption, e.g., some symmetry or Yukawa texture.
+In this situation, the CP asymmetry from flavor effects also vanishes since the asymmetry nature of two-body decay originates only from the structure of neutrino Yukawa couplings.
+Further, the condition for the neutrino Yukawa phases implies the vertex loop correction from $\xi$ does not lead to sizable contribution to the lepton asymmetry.